Zrinski family: History

 Among the many notable personalities of the family, there were a few women.
 Katarina Zrinska (1625–1673), a noted poet, was born in the Frankopan family, and, having married Petar Zrinski, became the member of the Zrinski family.
 Her daughter, Jelena Zrinska, was the wife of Francis I Rákóczi, the prince of Transylvania.

 The Zrinski and the Frankopan families were the two most prominent noble families in Croatia in 16th and 17th century and they both perished in 1671 when Petar Zrinski and Fran Krsto Frankopan were charged with treason by the Emperor Leopold I, owing it to their role in the so-called Zrinski-Frankopan Plot (in Hungarian historiography called the Wesselényi Plot), and executed in Wiener Neustadt.
 The estates of Zrinski and Frankopan families were confiscated and their surviving members relocated.

 The remains of Petar Zrinski and Fran Krsto Frankopan were transferred from Austria to Croatia in 1919 and buried in the Zagreb Cathedral.

 The last male Zrinski descendants were Adam Zrinski (1662–1691), son of Nikola Zrinski, a Habsburg Monarchy army lieutenant-colonel.
-He inherited from his father the large and valuable "Bibliotheca Zriniana".
-Died in the Battle of Slankamen in 1691, accidentally shot in his back by one of his fellow soldiers.
+He inherited from his father the large and valuable Bibliotheca Zriniana.
+He died in the Battle of Slankamen in 1691, accidentally shot in his back by one of his fellow soldiers.
 Ivan Antun Zrinski (1654–1703), son of Petar Zrinski and Katarina Zrinska, was Habsburg army officer, who was accused of high treason and died after years in dungeons.